aadimator/aadimator.com/content/projects/sprint/index.md

 resources:
 - src: "**project_image**"
   name: 'Project Image #:counter'
+description: |-
+  Developed an online Secure Paper Printing portal, Sprint, which is used by Faculty Members in the University for efficient and organized paper printing.

+  Used Email service provider API to notify users of the status of their jobs.
+colorpicker: "#FB9D9D"
+featured: false
+subtitle: A secure paper printing portal for Universities

 ---
 - Developed an online Secure Paper Printing portal, Sprint, which is used by Faculty Members in the University for efficient and organized paper printing.